 Hopping back to Piazza Venezia

 Mathieu and I went back to Piazza Venezia to finally see Basilica di Santa Maria in Aracoeli.
 But first, we looked for a place to have some coffee, and we found Via della Pilotta.
-It’s right next to Giardini di Montecavallo, and it’s covered by stone arches every now and then.
+It’s right next to Giardini di Montecavallo, and it’s covered by stone arches now and then.

 We eventually decided on Le Lanterne, where the service was very good.
 And Mathieu thinks the lady who looked like the owner was French because she spoke to some French customers and her accent was too good to not be a native speaker.
 Anyway, from the name to the decorations, to the accent of the lady, it was all nice and French.